JuniorTachomTMCJ/integration-website-trafalgar/README.md

 # integration-website-trafalgar

-This is a solution to the [figam design](https://www.figma.com/file/EWmzcVkd7qbP5Nf7iMvuqP/Trafalgar-Landing-Page?node-id=1%3A2).
+This is a solution to the [figma design](https://www.figma.com/file/EWmzcVkd7qbP5Nf7iMvuqP/Trafalgar-Landing-Page?node-id=1%3A2).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents